 Physical Activity plays a very important role in health and wellness.
 Our students get 45 minutes of physical education once a week.
 As we know that isn't enough, we implemented the MOVE TO LEARN LETS MOVE initiative in the classroom which was previously mentioned.
 For 10 minutes a day the students get active in the classroom by moving to the video series.
+Our recess coach keeps our students active during their 20 minute recess block each day.
 This not only gives the student a brain break but gets them active, while making exercising fun.
 That's an additional 50 minutes a week on top of the 45 minutes of physical education.
 This year we will be having our 1st field day so the students will get to enjoy a day full of physical activity.